SAKryukov/microtonal-fabric/article/multitouch/article.md

 - [Sound Builder, Web Audio Synthesizer](https://www.codeproject.com/Articles/5268512/Sound-Builder)
 - Present article

-Last three articles are devoted to the project named [Microtonal FabrMicrotonal Fabricic](https://en.xen.wiki/w/Sergey_A_Kryukov#Microtonal_Fabric), a  microtonal music platform based on [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+The last three articles are devoted to the project named [Microtonal FabrMicrotonal Fabricic](https://en.xen.wiki/w/Sergey_A_Kryukov#Microtonal_Fabric), a  microtonal music platform based on [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 It is a framework for building universal or customized microtonal musical keyboard instruments, microtonal experiments and computing, music study, and teaching music lessons with possible remote options.
 The platform provides several applications executed in a Web browser using shared JavaScript components.

-Most of the Microtonal Fabric applications allowes the user to play music in a browser.
+Most of the Microtonal Fabric applications allow the user to play music in a browser.
 If a multitouch screen is available, the user can play with ten fingers.
-The required features of the multitouch interface are not so trivial as it may seem at first glance.
-The present article explains the problem, the solution.
-It shows how the multitouch behavior is abstracted from the other part of the code, reused, and utilized by different types of on-screeen keyboards.
+The required features of the multitouch interface are not as trivial as they may seem at first glance.
+The present article explains the problem and the solution.
+It shows how the multitouch behavior is abstracted from the other part of the code, reused, and utilized by different types of on-screen keyboards.

 In the approach discussed, the application of the present multitouch solution is not limited to musical keyboards.
-The *view model* of the keyboard lools like a collection of HTML or SVG elemets with two states: "activated" (down) or "deactivated" (up).
+The *view model* of the keyboard looks like a collection of HTML or SVG elements with two states: "activated" (down) or "deactivated" (up).
 The states can be modified by the user or by software in many different ways.
 First, let's consider the entire problem.

 ## The Problem: Keyboard Keys are not Like Buttons!